maxwaslick/Landing-Page/README.md

 # Landing-Page
-Landing page for the website
+This is a landing page for a music rating website.
+The page can be found at https://maxwaslick.github.io/Landing-Page/landing-page.html